alexander-wood/tech-writing-samples/notes.md

 # Notes on the docs
 ## HOWTO guide: Regions
 ### Methodology
 In this document, I assume that the reader already has `flyctl` installed and has a Fly.io application.
 I walk them through the required commands to run an application in multiple regions, as well as configure a PostgreSQL database and Redis store.
-I try to convey the information in a friendly, approachable manner and maintain a balance between length and utility.
+I try to convey the information in an approachable manner and maintain a balance between length and utility.

 I chose the scope because I believe nothing irritates a developer quite like "friendly" docs which omit important information or fail to warn you about inappropriate use cases.
 Therefore, I included a warning about use cases where multi-region Postgres would not be a good choice and linked to the explanation in the existing documentation.